d-j-e/SNPPar_test/README.md

 # 9. Further statistical analysis

-The results files generated in Steps 7 and 8 ('homoplasic_test_results.tsv' and 'Performance.txt' respectively) were then used to analyse the results using R
+The results files generated in Steps 7 and 8 ('homoplasic_test_results.tsv' and 'Performance.txt' respectively) were then used to analyse the results using [R](link) version xxxx in [RStudio]() version xxxxx.
+Both the markdown script and output (in html format) are provided here.

 ### R-markdown script and output

+  xxxx
+  xxxx

 # 10. Published Datasets